GoL2022/AdvPFY/README.md

-# Adversarial Purification with the Manifold Hypothesis
+# Adversarial Purification with the Manifold Hypothesis (AAAI 2024)

 > **This repository is under reconstruction...**

-Demo code for Adversarial Purification with the Manifold Hypothesis (AAAI2024).
+Demo code for Adversarial Purification with the Manifold Hypothesis.
 [Paper](https://ojs.aaai.org/index.php/AAAI/article/view/29574).

 Use [training_demo.ipynb](training_demo.ipynb) to jointly train classifier with ELBO.